Cosmological FLRW phase transitions and micro-structure under Kaniadakis statistics: Thermodynamics description

 \section{Thermodynamics description}

-This section is devoted to the analysis of the thermodynamics phase transitions and critical points.
+This section is devoted to analyzing the thermodynamics phase transitions and critical exponents.
 The phase transition study is performed by employing different perspectives.
 One using the usual thermodynamics tools \cite{Goldenfeld:1992qy}, that is, by checking the EoS and associated thermodynamics quantities behavior and the second one from the point of view of the so-called Ruppeiner's geometry \cite{Ruppeiner:1981znl,Ruppeiner:1983zz,Ruppeiner:1995zz,Ruppeiner:2013yca,Ruppeiner:2018pgn,Ruppeiner:2023wkq}.
 This latter shall provide us some insights not only about phase transitions (through the Ruppeiner's scalar curvature), also some information about how the particles of the fluid interact \i.e., an idea about the micro-structure of the system.